 My Strategos Trilogy is set in 11th century AD Anatolia.
 The ailing Byzantine Empire teeters on the brink of full-blown war with the Seljuk Sultanate.
 In the borderlands of Eastern Anatolia, a land riven with bloodshed and doubt, a dark hero rises from the ashes of the conflict.
 His journey will be a savage one, taking him from the snakepit of Constantinople to the blistering heart of the Seljuk realm . . . all the time leading him towards the fabled plains of Manzikert.

-The Strategos Trilogy was first published via my own publishing imprint.
+The Strategos Trilogy has been published in paperback, eBook and audiobook via my own imprint.